aws/chalice/docs/source/topics/views.rst

 present in the ``binary_types`` list.
 Note that you can override the default types by modifying the ``app.api.binary_types`` list at the module level.

-Here is an example app which simply echos back binary content:
+Here is an example app which simply echoes back binary content:

 .. code-block:: python